 Choosing the right fonts for your ecommerce brand should be a rigorous task.
 Why?
 Because the fonts you use must represent your brand to the fullest while also making sure they’re suitable for online and offline use.

-Typography is key to the message being delivered and brands are exploiting this wide-ranging potential to express themselves.
+Typography is key to the message being delivered, and brands are exploiting this wide-ranging potential to express themselves.
 We’ll go over some creative styles of typography so you can feel confident in choosing fonts for your eCommerce brand.
 To create one that’s unique to your brand, you should prioritize hiring exceptionally talented graphic designers that have eyes for details either through RPO or in-house recruitment team.

 Here are the most used fonts and their traits:

 Serif typefaces tend to be thought of as classic and traditional.
 For brands that convey a sense of elegance and respectability.
 Some of the Serif fonts are: